Harrisburg Public Records Directory

 Elections & Voter Records

-Harrisburg voters are served by the Banner County Clerk, who serves as the County Election Commissioner, located at 204 State Street, Harrisburg, NE 69348, phone (308) 436-5265.
-The County Clerk administers all federal, state, county, and local elections for Banner County.
-Nebraska voters can register online at https://www.nebraska.gov/apps/sos/voter-registration or by submitting a paper voter registration application to the County Clerk; the deadline to register is the third Friday before any election (18 days prior for most elections, or in-person at the County Clerk's office with photo ID through the second Friday before Election Day).
+Registration deadlines fall on the third Friday before any election - 18 days prior for most elections - though in-person registration with photo ID is accepted at the Banner County Clerk's office through the second Friday before Election Day.
 Proof of residency and identification may be required.
-Harrisburg is an unincorporated community and has no municipal elections for mayor or city council; governance is handled at the Banner County level.
-County elections include races for County Commissioner (three commissioners elected to staggered four-year terms), County Clerk, County Treasurer, County Assessor, County Sheriff, and other county offices.
-To find your polling place in Harrisburg, contact the Banner County Clerk at (308) 436-5265 or check https://www.votercheck.necvr.ne.gov/VoterView.
-Due to the county's small size, there are typically only a handful of polling locations, with Harrisburg having at least one precinct polling place.
-Nebraska makes numerous election records public, including voter registration lists (available for purchase for political purposes), campaign finance reports (filed with the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/), candidate filing information, and precinct-by-precinct election results published by the Secretary of State at https://sos.nebraska.gov/.
-In the November 2024 presidential election, Banner County had very high voter turnout consistent with rural Nebraska patterns, with several hundred votes cast in a county with fewer than 700 residents.
-On November 3, 2026, Harrisburg and Banner County voters will decide several important races: Nebraska does not have a U.S. Senate seat up in 2026 (Senator Deb Fischer's term expires in 2024/2030 cycle and Senator Pete Ricketts' appointed term continues); however, all of Nebraska's three U.S. House seats are up every two years, and Harrisburg voters in the 3rd Congressional District will vote for their Representative.
-The Nebraska Governor's race is not on the 2026 ballot (next gubernatorial election is 2026 – correction: Nebraska holds gubernatorial elections in presidential years, so next is 2026).
-The Nebraska Legislature (Unicameral) District 47 or the district covering Banner County will be on the ballot.
-County offices including potentially County Commissioner seats, Sheriff (four-year term), and other constitutional county offices may appear depending on term expirations.
-To request an absentee ballot in Nebraska, early voting is available in person at the County Clerk's office beginning up to 35 days before the election, or voters can request a mail-in ballot by submitting an application to the County Clerk.
-Nebraska does not require an excuse for absentee voting.
-The ballot request deadline is the second Friday before Election Day for mail ballots.
+As an unincorporated community, Harrisburg has no municipal elections for mayor or city council; governance operates at the Banner County level.
+County elections include races for County Commissioner, with three commissioners elected to staggered four-year terms, plus County Clerk, County Treasurer, County Assessor, County Sheriff, and other county offices.
+To locate your polling place, contact the Banner County Clerk at (308) 436-5265 or visit https://www.votercheck.necvr.ne.gov/VoterView.
+Given Banner County's small size, only a handful of polling locations exist, with at least one precinct polling place in the community.
+Nebraska makes numerous election records public, including voter registration lists available for purchase for political purposes, campaign finance reports filed with the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/, candidate filing information, and precinct-by-precinct election results published by the Secretary of State at https://sos.nebraska.gov/.
+The November 2024 presidential election saw very high voter turnout consistent with rural Nebraska patterns, with several hundred votes cast in a county of fewer than 700 residents.
+On November 3, 2026, voters in the area will decide several important races.
+While Nebraska has no U.S. Senate seat up that year, all three U.S. House seats are contested every two years, and local voters in the 3rd Congressional District will choose their Representative.
+The Nebraska Governor's race appears on the 2026 ballot, as the state holds gubernatorial elections in presidential years.
+The Nebraska Legislature (Unicameral) district covering Banner County will be on the ballot, along with county offices that may include County Commissioner seats, Sheriff (four-year term), and other constitutional county offices depending on term expirations.
+Nebraska offers early voting in person at the Banner County Clerk's office beginning up to 35 days before the election.
+Voters can also request a mail-in ballot by submitting an application to the Banner County Clerk.
+No excuse is required for absentee voting in the state.
+The ballot request deadline for mail ballots is the second Friday before Election Day.

 Frequently Asked Questions